antb123/stellar-payment-api/README.md

 ### 4.5.
 Withdrawal

 Withdrawals are a way for users to obtain assets from their Stellar account as real world currencies (ex: USD, EUR).
-For example, a user can have EURT balance in a Stellar account and withdraw that as EUR, receiving the EUR on a bank account outside Stellar.
+For example, a user can have token balance in a Stellar account and withdraw that as fiat, receiving the fiat on a bank account outside Stellar.
 To withdraw assets, the Wallet must create withdrawal transactions on TEMPO.
 To create transactions, there are two options:
 * [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md)
   - Non-interactive - Wallet must provide all required information through API requests
   - Does not require opening any external web page
-  - **TEMPO requires the account to be already verified (KYC approved) in order to allow SEP-6 operations.
+  - **Normally the account to be already verified (KYC approved) in order to allow SEP-6 operations.
   An account can be verified through SEP-24 or manually approved by TEMPO.**
   - See [example](#sep-6-withdrawal-python-example) below
 * [SEP-24](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md)